PH. D., Swiss Federal Institute of Technology (ETH) Zurich

 Pre-Diploma (B. SC.), ETH Zurich

-Reto Geiser is an architect and scholar with a focus in modern architecture and the contemporary architectural and urban discourse.
-He is currently the Wortham Assistant Professor at the Rice School of Architecture.
-He studied architecture at ETH Zurich and Columbia University in New York, and holds a PhD from ETH Zurich with a thesis investigating aspects of cultural transfer and transatlantic exchange in the work of Sigfried Giedion.
-He taught as the 2003–2004 William Muschenheim Fellow at the Taubman College of Architecture and Urban Planning at the University of Michigan, and most recently as a lecturer in architectural criticism at the Institute for the History and Theory of Architecture (gta) at ETH Zurich.
+Reto Geiser is a designer and scholar of modern architecture with a focus on the intersections between architecture, pedagogy, and media.
+He is the Gus Wortham Assistant Professor at the Rice University School of Architecture where he teaches history, theory, and design.
+A registered architect in Switzerland, he studied architecture at ETH Zurich and Columbia University in New York, and holds a PhD from ETH Zurich.
+He previously taught as the 2003–2004 William Muschenheim Fellow at the Taubman College of Architecture and Urban Planning at the University of Michigan, and as a lecturer in architectural criticism at the Institute for the History and Theory of Architecture (gta) at ETH Zurich.
 In 2007 he was appointed as Marshall McLuhan Fellow to the University of Toronto.